Bijoya Chakravarty

-Bijoya Chakravarty (born 7 October 1939), is an Indian politician from the Bharatiya Janata Party.
+Bijoya Chakravarty (born 7 October 1939), is an Indian politician of Bharatiya Janata Party.
+She served as the Member of the Lok Sabha from Gauhati from 1999 to 2004 and from 2009 to 2019.
+She was the Union Minister of State for Water Resources from 1999 to 2004.
+She was also the Member of the Rajya Sabha from 1986 to 1992 as a member of the Asom Gana Parishad.
+She was one of the first members of the Bharatiya Janata Party.
 She was awarded India's fourth highest civilian award the Padma Shri in 2021.

 Background

 Bijoya began her political career in the Janata Party.
 She subsequently joined the regional Asom Gana Parishad and served in the Rajya Sabha from 1986 to 1992.
 Following her stint in the Rajya Sabha, she joined the Bhartiya Janata Party.

 She represented the Gauhati in the 13th Lok Sabha.
 She won this seat for the BJP for the first time ever in 1999.
 Under the premiership of Atal Bihari Vajpayee, she served as the Union Minister of State for Water Resources.
 In 2004, the BJP decided to field singer Bhupen Hazarika in her place, causing widespread protests from BJP party workers.
 Hazarika lost the elections.
 The BJP understood its mistake and re-nominated Bijoya in the 2009 Lok Sabha election from the Gauhati seat.
 As a result, she again won the seat in 2009 and 2014 representing the BJP.